BarefootCoders/stellar-engine/fast/stages-aw/3-security/README.md

 ./sa_lockdown.sh
 ```

-You can also run this script with the following flags:
+You can also run this script with the following flags

 - enable: enables the service accounts instead of disabling them (useful if you would like to rerun a stage or make customizations).
 - sa: comma-separated list of service account names if you don't want to enable/disable all of them (possible values are: bootstrap, resman, networking, security).